Shortline railroad: History

+In France, the equivalent of shortlines railroads are the opérateurs ferroviaires de proximité (local railways operators).

 Classification

-Because of their small size and generally low revenues, the great majority of shortline railroads in the U.S. are classified by the Association of American Railroads as Class III.
-As defined by the Surface Transportation Board, a Class III is a railroad with an annual operating revenue of less than $28 million.
-In Canada, Transport Canada classifies short line railroads as Class II.
+Because of their small size and generally low revenues, the great majority of shortline railroads in the U.S. are classified by the Association of American Railroads (AAR) as Class III.
+As defined by the Surface Transportation Board (STB), a Class III is a railroad with an annual operating revenue of less than $28 million.
+In Canada, Transport Canada classifies shortline railroads as Class II.

 There are three kinds of shortlines in the U.S.: handling, switch, and ISS (Interline Settlement System).